aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 // create a new access point from the filesystem const accessPoint = fileSystem.addAccessPoint('AccessPoint', {
-  // set /mnt/msg as the root of the access point
+  // set /export/lambda as the root of the access point
-  path: '/mnt/msg',
+  path: '/export/lambda',
-  // as /mnt/msg does not exist, the efs will create the directory with the following createAcl
+  // as /export/lambda does not exist in a new efs filesystem, the efs will create the directory with the following createAcl
   createAcl: {
     ownerUid: '1001',
     ownerGid: '1001',